AbdurRazzakRana/ParallelProgramming/EvaluatePlatforms/README.md

 3. Preparing MPI with 4 nodes connected in the host file.

 # Running the codes:
-Please find the 5 parallel codes inside the Codes directory and execute the following instructions to execute the codes
+Please find the 5 parallel codes inside the Codes directory and execute the following instructions to execute the codes.
+Assuming each executible will run 16 threads and 10,000 of array size.

-## C++ file:
+C++:
 g++ ep_c_threads.cpp -o cthread
-./cthread 16
+./cthread 16 10000

+Java:
+javac EvaluatePerformanceJavaThreads.java
+java EvaluatePerformanceJavaThreads 16 10000

+MPI:
+mpirun -n 16 -hostfile host_file --mca routed direct ./ep_mpi 10000

+OpenMP:
+g++ ep_c_openMP.cpp -o openmp -fopenmp
+./openmp 16 10000

+Cuda:
+nvcc ep_c_cuda.cu -o cuda
+./cuda 10000
+[Note: in Cuda, maximum possible blocks and grids are used to process the input]